The Department of Political Economy is part of the School of Social and Political Sciences (SSPS), and is the only one

-A major in Political Economy will equip you to understand a range of competing economic theories and situates them within a social and political context.
-You will therefore learn how to apply these different theories to analyse contemporary economic issues.
+Political Economy introduces you to the major competing economic theories and situates them within a social and political context.
+You will therefore learn how to apply different theories in order to analyse contemporary economic and political issues.
 You will also study the historical development of capitalist economies and their institutional foundations.
 In junior units, you are introduced to the principal schools of economic thought and the historical development of the modern international economy.
 The senior (intermediate and advanced) units progressively build upon these foundations.
 You can specialise in particular approaches to understanding the economy and can choose from a range of contemporary political economic issues, including economic development, the distribution of income and wealth, the political economy of human rights, finance, neoliberalism, the environment, business cycles, global political economy, work and gender.
 Completing a major in political economy shows that you have developed the skills to analyse economic issues of important contemporary public concern, including their social and political aspects.

 Pathway through the major